slateci/slate-catalog/stable/gridftp/gridftp/README.md

 	foo.txt

 The ephemeral home directories are useful for testing, and can be used as temporary storage for small files, but for serious use it is normal to configure the `InternalPath` and `ExternalPath` in the values file to mount a non-ephemeral filesystem (typically a large, networked filesystem), and most file transfers will be to or from the base URL `gsiftp://<hostname>/<ExternalPath>/`.

+Instead of using an external backing filesystem, it is also possible to use a PersistentVolumeClaim within Kubernetes as backing storage.
+This is more suitable for intermediate amounts of data, or for adding an authenticated interface to a PVC in which another application is storing data.

 ### Error when connecting with the wrong hostname